 I was making a few thousand a month, which is a pittance compared to my previous salary in my corporate attorney job, but enough for my minimalist life on the road.

-The Digital Nomad World
+The Unexpected Truth about the Digital Nomad World

 Most digital nomads aren’t living it large in mansions and aren’t blowing their cash on expensive things or even trips.